ionic-team/vscode-ionic/README.md

 ## pnpm Workspaces Support

-Detects when pnpm workspaces are used as part of a mono repo and provides a workspace selector.
+Detects when [pnpm](https://pnpm.io/) workspaces are used as part of a mono repo and provides a workspace selector.

+## Lerna Support

+Detects when [Lerna](https://lerna.js.org/) is used as part of a mono repo and provides a workspace selector.

 ## Yarn Workspaces Support